Activities People Do When They Hang Around Each Other

 - To add background color to spending time with other people, and to enhance the experience.
 Talking is all well and good, but if you always talked at your place it would get boring.
 So you get out of the house.
 You see and try new things.
 You get put in a good mood.
 You gain things to talk about as the activity unfolds.
 This factor is always at play, though sometimes it's more at the forefront (e.g., going to a coffee shop to talk instead of sitting around your living room).

 - To be fun in its own right.
 Pretty much everything you do with other people is fun in and of itself, even little things like deciding to talk while walking around downtown as opposed to on your couch.
-Easy examples would be seeing a movie or going to a cool destination.
+Easy examples would be seeing a movie or going to an interesting destination.
 Still, without another person around many of these activities feel a bit flat or hollow.
-When you see a movie with a buddy you can talk about it afterwards, and share your excitement before it starts.
-Seeing the same film yourself is more business like.
-You're thinking, "I wish someone was here to share this with."
+When you see a movie with a buddy you can talk about it afterward, and share your excitement before it starts.
+Seeing the same film yourself is more business-like and you may think, "I wish someone was here to share this with."
 Hanging around people gives you access to activities you couldn't or wouldn't really want to do on your own.

-If you don't enjoy someone's company than doing the greatest thing in the world together won't help you have fun.
+If you don't enjoy someone's company then doing the greatest thing in the world together won't help you have fun.
 You see this all the time on dating shows where two people go out on a blind date and always seem to be paragliding or horseback riding.
-If they don't have chemistry, doing something a bit new and unique like indoor rock climbing doesn't make a difference.
-On the other hand, if you really click with someone you can have a great day just watching T.V. and joking around.
+If they don't have chemistry, doing something a bit new and unique like going on a hot air balloon ride doesn't make a difference.
+On the other hand, if you really click with someone you can have a great day just watching TV and joking around.

-Picking things to do with people is often more about doing variations on a few solid activities rather than coming up with something incredibly unique each time
+Picking things to do with people is often more about doing variations on a few solid activities rather than coming up with something incredibly original each time

-I used to think that I almost couldn't invite someone out unless I came up with a killer plan each time.
-It had to be something we'd never done before, some sort of complicated day trip probably.
-Then I wised up and realized most of the time friends spend with each other is doing the same old things.
+As I mentioned, a misconception is to think that every time you're with someone you have to come up with some novel, ultra-interesting activity to do with them.
+Most of the time friends spend with each other is doing the same old things.
 You don't need to do something new and special each time.
 This gets back to the idea of socializing with people you like being at the heart of things, not what you do.
 If you like your friends' company than you can easily do things like:

 - Hang around the same person's house several times a week.